FREQUENTLY ASKED QUESTIONS

 Q. How do patients benefit from you not taking insurance?

 Simple and Transparent Pricing

 You will always know exactly what everything costs and you can make decisions based on posted prices.
 You will never leave and wonder what mystery charges might not be covered by your insurance.
 Our members will receive highly discounted pricing for labs and minor procedures because our prices are based on our actual costs, not prices inflated by insurance contracts.
-For example if you need a CBC (other than the free one at your physical), your cost is under $4.
+For example, if you need a CBC your cost is $4.
 If we had contracts with insurers, we would be legally obligated to charge higher prices.

 Here is a real patient example:

 One of our members accidentally got billed through insurance for their physical labs.

 The amount billed was $432.00 for our standard labs.

 Leaving the patient responsible for $48.21 which sounds like their insurance really helped them to save.